The Story of Hola Lili

 - Many of our shoes come with recycled tire soles – the comfort of a rubber sole, while reducing waste.

-- Many of our textiles are directly sourced from cooperatives which pay weavers more, and often help by buying thread, guaranteeing purchases of textile and allowing flexible delivery dates.
-We hope to have all of our fabrics sourced through cooperatives or directly from artisan weavers by the end of 2018
+- All of our textiles are directly sourced from cooperatives which pay weavers more, and often help by buying thread, guaranteeing purchases of textile, allowing flexible delivery dates, and training their artisans.

 - Our Hola Lili shoe bags are made by a livelihood enterprise that gives women in crisis a living wage while developing skills to help them provide for their families.
 They print our bags with soy inks on sustainably sourced fabrics.